 The course consists of individualized private instruction in voice.
 Instruction focuses on technique and musicality.
 Students also attend a weekly studio class, where there are opportunities to perform for fellow students.
-Credit 2
+Credit 2 Prerequisite: Students must have instructor permission.

 VOIC 3201.
 Ind Performances-Voice.
 2 Hours.